 - When you go to fry, these chicken strips try and make sure you don’t play around with them too much otherwise the coating will start falling off.
 Personally, I try only to flip once.

-- When you're frying the chicken strips, try to keep the pan at medium heat as any higher, and you will find the coconut will start to burn.
+- If you're frying the chicken strips, try to keep the pan at medium heat as any higher, and you will find the coconut will start to burn.

 Now if you’re curious about how much these tasty coconut chicken strips will impact your diet, then you can find all the nutritional information below.